dhamaniasad/babel-plugin-aliases-meteor/README.md

 }
 ```

-This will transform all import statements that have `alias` at the beginning to a relative path.
+This will transform all import statements that import `alias` to `path`.

 ## Example